MCPI-Revival/minecraft-pi-reborn/README.md

 ```

 ### PinePhone (Mobian)
 This supports running on a PinePhone using Mobian.
-However, you will need to attach a keyboard and mouse as Minecraft: Pi Edition does not have touch support.
+However, you will need to attach a keyboard and mouse because Minecraft: Pi Edition does not have touch support.

 ## Troubleshooting Crashes
 Game logs are located in ``/tmp/minecraft-pi``.